Get FREE access to pro marketing tools

 See the video below to see smart automation in action:

 If you’re a fitness Instagram page, then the majority of your followers are likely interested in fitness.
-If you’re a dog reposting Instagram page, then the majority of your followers are likely interested in dogs.
+If you’re a dog reposting an Instagram page, then the majority of your followers are likely interested in dogs.

 When you begin to have a decent following, posting content that’s outside the interests of your followers is probably going to generate fewer Likes than posting content that captures the attention of your followers.

-This isn’t to say that you can’t ever post outside the theme of your Instagram, but if you are going to start posting other kinds of content, do so slowly, and explain why you’re posting unfamiliar content so that your followers don’t unfollow you.
+This isn’t to say that you can’t ever post outside the theme of your Instagram.
+But if you are going to start posting other kinds of content, do so slowly!
+And explain why you’re posting unfamiliar content.
+So that your followers don’t unfollow you.

-To maximize Likes, understand who you’re followers are, why they follow your page, and post content that caters to their interests.
+To maximize Likes, understand: Who you’re followers are?
+Why they follow your page?
+And post content that caters to their interests.